 The duty on employers to make reasonable adjustments also applies during the recruitment process.
 This means making changes where reasonable for disabled applicants to be able to access the opportunity in the same way as others who do not have a disability.

 Is discrimination ever allowed or justifiable?

+A key aspect of recruitment discrimination is determining the requirements for the role being recruited, which includes consideration of skills, experience and in some cases, characteristics.
 In limited circumstances, the Equality Act 2010 permits employers to rely on an exception to the general principle of equality by allowing for a requirement to have a particular protected characteristic.

 How to avoid recruitment discrimination